 Toronto Subway Routes

-By looking at the Toronto Subway map above, you will see that the Yonge-University-Spadina line and be described in simple terms as a 'V' shape with Union Station located at the bottom of the 'V'.
-The western leg extends north to Downsview Station and the eastern leg extends north to Finch Station.
+Looking at a Toronto Subway map, you will see the Yonge-University-Spadina line forms a long 'U' shape with Union Station located at the base.
+The western leg extends north to Downsview Station and the eastern north to Finch Station.
 The Bloor-Danforth Line runs predominately west to east between Kippling Station in the West and Kennedy Station in the East.
-This line crosses both of the north-south legs of the Yonge-University-Spadina line and has connections to it at Spadina, St. George and Bloor-Yonge stations.
+This line crosses both legs of the Yonge-University-Spadina line and has connections to it at Spadina, St. George and Bloor-Yonge stations.
 The Sheppard Line runs east from Sheppard/Yonge Station on the Yonge-University-Spadina line to Don Mills Station.
-The Scarborough RT is an above grade and elevated rapid transit line that runs east from Kennedy Station at the eastern end of the Bloor-Danforth Line to Scarborough Town Centre and also McCowan.
+The Scarborough RT is an above grade and elevated rapid transit line that continues north and east from Kennedy Station at the eastern end of the Bloor-Danforth Line to Scarborough Town Centre and McCowan Station.

-Toronto Subway Trains run every 2-3 minutes during rush hour and every 5-6 minutes the rest of the time on the Yonge-University-Spadina Line and on the Bloor-Danforth Line.
-Service on the Sheppard Line adn on the Scarborough RT is between 4 - 6 minutes throughout the day.
-The system operates between about 6 am and 1:30 am from Monday thru Saturday and from about 9 am until 1:30 am on Sundays.
-Transfers valid for trips in one direction are available free from transfer terminals at the subway stations for continuation of your trip on a TTC bus or streetcar.
+Subway Trains run every 2-3 minutes during rush hour and every 4-5 minutes the rest of the day on both the Yonge-University-Spadina and the Bloor-Danforth Line.
+Service on the Sheppard Line and the Scarborough RT is between 4 - 6 minutes throughout the day.
+The system operates between approximately 6 am and 1:30 am Monday through Saturday and 9 am until 1:30 am on Sundays.
+Transfers valid for trips in one direction are available free from transfer terminals at subway stations.
+These allow you to continue your trip on a TTC bus or streetcar.

-For more information, maps and schedules for the TTC Subway and Rapid Transit System you can visit the official site link below.
+If you would like more information, maps and schedules for the TTC Subway and Rapid Transit System please visit the official TTC website.

 TTC Subway Map - Toronto